oliverskawronek/software-3d-renderer/README.md

-# software-3d-renderer
+# Software 3D Renderer
-Simple OpenGL like software renderer written in BlitzBasic.
+A simple OpenGL like software renderer written in BlitzBasic.
 It supports flat shading.